Actuarial-Control-Cycle-T1-2024/group-page-showcase-control-cycle-consulting/README.md

 * Yuhan Zhou (z5361664)

 # Feedback
-Our sees the value in constantly reviewing our modelling and reporting writing procedures as this is a critical aspect of the actuarial control cycle, hence our team strongly welcomes any feedback, especially any criticism that can be used to interatively revise our existing procedures.
+Our team sees the value in constantly reviewing our modelling and reporting writing procedures as this is a critical aspect of the actuarial control cycle, hence our team strongly welcomes any feedback, especially any criticism that can be used to interatively revise our existing procedures.

 ![](Actuarial.gif)